rssalessio/PyDeePC/README.md

 from pydeepc import DeePC
 from pydeepc.utils import Data

-# Define the loss function for DeePC
+# Define the loss function for DeePC.
+The callback should accept
+# 2 input/output variables, each of type Variable (see CVXPY library)
+# The callback must return the objective function
 def loss_callback(u: cp.Variable, y: cp.Variable) -> Expression:
     horizon, M, P = u.shape[0], u.shape[1], y.shape[1]
     ref = 1
     # Sum_t ||y_t - r_t||^2
     return cp.sum(cp.norm(y - ref, p=2, axis=1))  # cp.sum(cp.norm(u, p=2, axis=1))

-# Define the constraints for DeePC
+# Define the constraints for DeePC.
+See also how constraints are defined
+# in CVXPY.
+The callback should accept # 2 input/output variables, each
+# of type Variable (see CVXPY library).
+The callback must return a list of
+# constraints
 def constraints_callback(u: cp.Variable, y: cp.Variable) -> List[Constraint]:
     horizon, M, P = u.shape[0], u.shape[1], y.shape[1]
     # Define a list of input/output constraints